Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 We kept descending through the valley without an obvious path but following the red points and cairns.
 We were surrounded by raw nature, and we couldn’t stop but notice that we were so small compared with the vastness of the surroundings.

-The Coma de Vaca valley was a great area to glimpse some groundhogs.
+The Coma de Vaca Valley was a great area to glimpse some groundhogs.
 We heard lots of them, and we saw a couple.

 We could also catch sight of a deer.